MrBohdan/LearnProject/README.md

-              │    ├── DeleteDemo                              #StringBuffer with the delete() and deleteCharAt() methods │    ├── EqualsNotEqualsTo                       #Difference between equal() and '==' │    ├── IndexOfDemo                             #The methods indexOf() and lastIndexOf() │    ├── InsertDemo                              #StringBuffer with a method insert() │    ├── ReplaceDemo                             #StringBuffer with a method replace() │    ├── ReverseDemo                             #StringBuffer with a method reverse() │    ├── SortStrings                             #StringBuffer with a method compareTo() with bubble sort │    ├── StirngJoinDemo                          #StringBuffer with a method join() │    ├── StringBufferDemo                        #StringBuffer with the capacity() and length() methods │    ├── StringPlace                             #StringBuffer with a method substring() │    ├── UseTrim                                 #StringBuffer with a method trim() │    └── setCharAtDemo                           #StringBuffer with the setCharAt() and setLength() methods ├── ThreadDemo
+              │    ├── DeleteDemo                              #StringBuffer with the delete() and deleteCharAt() methods │    ├── EqualsNotEqualsTo                       #Difference between equal() and '==' │    ├── IndexOfDemo                             #The methods indexOf() and lastIndexOf() │    ├── InsertDemo                              #StringBuffer with a insert() method │    ├── ReplaceDemo                             #StringBuffer with a replace() method │    ├── ReverseDemo                             #StringBuffer with a reverse() method │    ├── SortStrings                             #StringBuffer with a compareTo() method and bubble sort │    ├── StirngJoinDemo                          #StringBuffer with a join() method │    ├── StringBufferDemo                        #StringBuffer with the capacity() and length() methods │    ├── StringPlace                             #StringBuffer with a substring() method │    ├── UseTrim                                 #StringBuffer with a trim() method │    └── setCharAtDemo                           #StringBuffer with the setCharAt() and setLength() methods ├── ThreadDemo
               │    ├── CurrentTreadDemo                        #Check main thread
-              │    ├── DeadLock                                #Example of the deadlock │    ├── DemoJoin                                #Implementation of the methods isAlive() and join() │    ├── MultiThreadDemo                         #Implementation of several threads │    ├── PC                                      #Implementation of the methods notify() and wait() │    ├── SuspendResume                           #Suspend and resume a thread │    ├── Synch                                   #Operator synchronized
+              │    ├── DeadLock                                #Example of the deadlock │    ├── DemoJoin                                #Implementation of the isAlive() and join() methods │    ├── MultiThreadDemo                         #Implementation of several threads │    ├── PC                                      #Implementation of the notify() and wait() methods │    ├── SuspendResume                           #Suspend and resume a thread │    ├── Synch                                   #Operator synchronized
               │    ├── ThreadDemo                              #Interface Runnable and class Thread